- What happens after treatment for cancer of the esophagus?

 One of the best things you can do after cancer treatment is to practice healthy eating habits.
 You may be surprised at the long-term benefits of some simple changes, like increasing the variety of healthy foods you eat.
 Getting to and staying at a healthy weight, eating a healthy diet, and limiting your alcohol intake may lower your risk for a number of types of cancer, as well as having many other health benefits.

-For more information, see our document Nutrition and Physical Activity During and After Cancer Treatment: Answers to Common Questions.
+For more information, see Nutrition and Physical Activity During and After Cancer Treatment: Answers to Common Questions.

 Rest, fatigue, and exercise